Anchorage Fur Rondy Memories

 Mike of Anchorage Memories remembers

-Check out this film of the 1965 Fur Rendezvous with Grand Marshal Michael Landon who played Little Joe on TVs “Bonanza”, the blanket toss, sled dogs and more.
+Take a look at this film of the 1965 Fur Rendezvous with Grand Marshal Michael Landon who played Little Joe on TVs “Bonanza”, the blanket toss, sled dogs and more.
 This film was shot by Mike of Anchorage Memories.

 Remember our Anchorage Airport Memories edition?